 A statement from the Tall Timbers book (ref) states in 1860 Heinrich Schmidt had a title of 4 hectares (produce store and licence to serve liquor).
 I can find no evidence of this.
 A Heinrich Schmidt did own a licence, but this was issued in Rockhampton.
 No evidence of a Schmidt in the district at all.
-There was a Railway Tavern at Stony Creek (Railway Camp) owned by Martin Meldrum 1866/77[1]
+There was a Railway Tavern at Stony Creek (Railway Camp) owned by Martin 'Meldrum' (or Meldon).
+He had applied for a licence in March 1865 and was trading by August 1866/77[1] but became insolvent, and Joseph Hoey applied for the licence for the hotel (DDG April 1867).

-The Railway Tavern Hotel in Cabarlah was on the corner of the main road and Costello Road (por 525) on 13 acres of land.
-It is unsure whether this was a new residence built as a Hotel or an existing house.
+The Railway Tavern Hotel (later called the Railway Hotel) in Cabarlah was on the corner of the main road and Costello Road (por.
+525) diagonally opposite the current Farmers Arms.
+It was on 13 acres of land.
+It is unsure whether this was a new residence built as a hotel or an existing house.

-The licence for the Railway Hotel was transferred from the Welcome Home in 26 April 1883.
+The licence for the Railway Hotel was transferred from the Welcome Home on 26 April 1883.
 Note it states the house and appurtenances belonging, situated at the Highfields railway station (i.e. Cabarlah) from the Welcome Home Hotel Highfields (20 chains away).
-There is a note on 9 July 1883 that a group of people traveled by train to the "Highfields" station, 2 months before the official opening, and noted the newly built Bearkely's hotel.
+There is a note on 9 July 1883 that a group of people travelled by train to the "Highfields" station, 2 months before the official opening, and noted the newly built Bearkely's Hotel.

 Owners of the Railway included Mr W.J.
 Perry (sometimes the pub was called Perry’s; an article in 1889 & 1891 suggests there was a Mr WJ Perry of the Railway Hotel Cabarlah) and Gould (sometimes called Gould’s although it is not clear whether Gould was owner or Licensee);